-As Saturday 5th July 2014 sees the City of Leeds host Le Grand Départ, the start of the world famous Tour de France, we would like to highlight one of the many displays we have here at the Central Library to mark the occasion.
-Our collections in the Information and Research department include numerous items relating to cycling some from our special collections and some loanable.
+As Saturday 5th July 2014 sees the City of Leeds host Le Grand Départ, the start of the world famous Tour de France, we would like to highlight some of our numerous items relating to cycling, some from our special collections and some loanable.

 ‘Personal best : the autobiography of Beryl Burton’ celebrates a Leeds lass unknown to many who is hailed as the greatest British female cyclist of all time.
 She won more than ninety domestic championships and seven world titles.
 She set numerous National records and in 1967 she pedalled 277.25 miles in 12 hours, famously overtaking Mike McNamara, her male rival, and giving him a liquorice allsort as she passed.
 She set a woman’s record for the twelve hour time trial which was not surpassed by a male rider until 1969.